 Arches and Canyonlands National Parks couldn’t be more different despite their close proximity.
 Where Arches offers impressive arches with easy walking distances, Canyonlands hiking trails gives hikers incredible panoramic views.

-You’ll still find an arch or two in Canyonlands and there are some incredible views to be had in Arches too.
-In all honesty, the parks are different enough that it’s worth allotting time for each.
+You’ll still find an arch or two in Canyonlands National Park and there are some incredible views to be had in Arches too.
+In all honesty, the two national parks are different enough that’s it’s worth allotting time for each.

 We recommend at least two days for each Canyonlands and Arches National Park.
-This will give you enough time to see the highlights plus venture a little further away from the crowds.
+This will give you enough time to see the highlights of each national park plus venture a little further away from the crowds.

 Since we planned to visit Arches and Canyonlands National Parks, the best place to stay near Canyonlands for us was Moab, UT.

-If you are planning on camping in Moab, we highly recommend Moab Rim RV Campark.
+If you are planning on camping near Canyonlands National Park, we highly recommend Moab Rim RV Campark.

-When we travel, we typically look at our Airbnb options first.
+When we travel, we typically look at our Airbnb and VRBO options first.
 As a family, we enjoy having our own bedrooms, along with a full kitchen and laundry facilities.
-There are many great Airbnb vacation rentals in Moab.
-If you are new to Airbnb, get a nice discount on your first rental by using our signup link.
+There are many great family-friendly Airbnb and VRBO vacation rentals in Moab.

-And finally, if you’d prefer to stay in a hotel for your Moab lodging, these five hotels are the highest-rated family-friendly Moab hotels on Hotels.com:
+And finally, if you’d prefer to stay in a kid-friendly hotel near Canyonlands National Park hotel, we recommend these five hotels near Moab.

 What to Pack for Hiking in Canyonlands with Kids

-Moab’s National Parks offer some of the world’s best adventure activities.
-We found most of them to be beyond the capability of our young kids, so we focused our time on the family-friendly activities, which was mostly hiking.
+Moab’s national parks offers some of the world’s best adventure activities.
+We found most of them to be beyond the capability of our young kids, so we focused our time on kid-friendly things to do in Canyonlands National Park, which were mostly hiking.

-We’re minimalists when it comes to packing hiking gear for kids, but here is what we would recommend you bring with you each day to explore Canyonlands National Park with kids:
+We’re minimalists when it comes to hiking gear, but here is what we would recommend you bring for visiting Canyonlands National Park with kids each day: